Prototyping the Augmented Island: Historical Storytelling for Visitors

 - The application deadline will be December 1 at 12:00pm NOON.

-Fellowship schedule with weekly meetings in addition to these milestones meetings:
+Fellowship schedule in 2018 with weekly meetings in addition to these milestones meetings:

 Kickoff Meeting: Week of January 19

 - Final Demo Day: Week of March 26

 - SCAVENGER HUNT: Saturday, October 21st at 12:00 NOON

 Whether you’ve never been to Governors Island or you’ve been many times, you are invited to attend the scavenger hunt that Havas is organizing in October.
 In partnership with Urban Archive, this scavenger hunt, open to the public, will introduce you to various historical gems and stories on the island that will help spark your curiosity and creativity about developing new, interactive experiences that highlight the remarkable history of the island.